-Paul Standley is one of the Trustees of Canal Ministries and, with his wife Sue, has recently bought a boat which they seek to use for the Lord.
+Paul Standley is one of the Trustees of Canal Ministries and, with his wife Sue, have bought a boat which they seek to use for the Lord.

 Since getting their Day Boat in March 2019, they have taken various groups and individuals for short cruises on the Leeds & Liverpool Canal.
 Those with limited mobility have been particularly blessed, as the boat has disabled access.

 On each trip, in the glorious Pennines, they try and share something of the Lord and always pray before setting out.
 In addition, they have had conversations on the towpath.

 Since returning to our home mooring in July, Ten Thousand Reasons has been running trips, including for the local care home, when the disabled access was used to good effect.
 We started our soup run again on Wednesdays and have been able to share and pray with people.